The Pigeon Lake Monitoring Buoy

 Sensors that measure water temperature, conductivity, pH, dissolved oxygen, turbidity (clarity), total algae (both chlorophyll a and blue green algae sensors).

-Thermistor string that measures temperature and dissolved oxygen at various levels below the lake’s surface, going almost all the way to the bottom.
+Thermistor string that measures temperature and dissolved oxygen at various depth intervals below the lake’s surface to 8 meters deep!